pragonauts/star-destroyer/README.md

 ### `sd destroy [BLOCKNAME]`

-The command will remove all BLOCKNAME instances in the project.
+The command will comment all BLOCKNAME instances in the project.
 That means the SD will:

 1. iterate all blocks defined in the config and check if there are no other blocks depending to the block.